-30 Most Effective Ways to Relax When You’re Totally Stressed Out
+30 Science-Backed Ways to Relax When You're Totally Stressed Out

 Stress is everywhere.
 It's hiding in the dozens of unread emails in our inboxes, in the accusatory tone of our boss when he asks why those reports haven't been filed yet, and in the dirty pile of unwashed dishes in the sink.
 However, just because stress is commonplace, that doesn't mean you're doomed to a life of 24/7 anxiety.
 To help you out, we've compiled the most effective ways to de-stress when life becomes too much to handle.
 So relax, center yourself, and read on.

 It sounds crazy, but when it comes to de-stressing, it's often helpful to fake it 'til you make it.
 In fact, according to a 2012 study published in the journal Psychological Science, forcing a fake smile actually helps reduce stress.

 For the study, subjects were asked to plunge their hands into a bucket of ice water—some while smiling, and others reacting naturally.
 The researchers monitored the subjects' heart rates throughout the exercise and it turned out, those who smiled during the icy experiment had lower heart rates.
 What's more, the smilers reported less anxiety than those who showed neutral or distressed expressions.